AlvioRomano/ARCyberSec75/README.md

 detected, they are recorded in a comprehensive log file (comp_log.txt) for further analysis.

-# ⚠️ However, this script is not intended to be used for Real-World
+# ⚠️ THIS SCRIPT IS NOT INTENDED FOR REAL LIFE WORK!!

    Security Monitoring of Log Files.
 It is simply an idea of how we can Monitor Log Files.